aws-robotics/aws-robomaker-robotics-curriculum/intro-ros-ros2/_modules/mod-1c-simple-program.md

     rate.sleep()

 allows for code to sleep so that the frequency is maintained.
 For example, 10 Hz means that the publishing of the `Twist` message is every 100 ms. The reason why this is necessary is that anyway the driver reading such messages and sending commands to the motors might not be able to operate at higher frequencies.
-Note that if the code in the loop takes longer, the execution is not at that frequency.
+If the code in the loop takes longer, the execution is not at that frequency.

 ------
-Similarly, for the Subscriber, there is the topic and the message type to specify.
-In addition, there is callback function, executed every time a message is received.
+Similarly, for the Subscriber there is the topic and the message type to specify.
+In addition, there is callback function executed every time a message is received.

     self._laser_sub = rospy.Subscriber(DEFAULT_SCAN_TOPIC, LaserScan, self._laser_callback, queue_size=1)